 Prosecutors' Theory Impossible

 Carver's jury had to overlook contradictions in the prosecution's theory in order to reach a guilty verdict.
 The prosecution could not give an explanation for how Yarmolenko became wet or how she had died.
-The timeline they presented required Yarmolenko to be unconscious from the ligatures at the top of the embankment even though evidence placed the sequence of ligature application as occurring after the crash and after submersion due to Yarmolenko's hand grasping brush where she lay and the fact that the ribbon used as the first ligature was dry.
+The timeline they presented required Yarmolenko to be unconscious from the ligatures at the top of the embankment even though evidence placed the sequence of ligature application as occurring after the crash and after submersion due to Yarmolenko's hand grasping brush where she lay and the fact that the ribbon used as the first ligature was apparently dry according to photos and lack of any alternative witness testimony to wetness on the ligatures.
 Yarmolenko's hands were found unrestrained.
 Had she indeed revived after an earlier attack, she could have removed the ligatures herself.
-The prosecution theorized that the killers put Yarmolenko's car into neutral and pushed it down the embankment in an attempt to hide her car and body underwater, but the fisherman's DNA was not found on the trunk or back bumper among other indications that someone drove the car down the embankment.
+The prosecution theorized that the killers put Yarmolenko's car into neutral and pushed it down the embankment in an attempt to hide her car and body underwater, but the fisherman's DNA was not found on the trunk or back bumper among other indications that the car may have been driven rather than pushed down the embankment.

 Murder vs. Suicide Summary

-For people who are unfamiliar with the suicidal risk factors in Yarmolenko's history, it seems astonishing that she could have persisted in multiple attempts at suicide.
-So many chances were given her for a change of heart: the car stopped short of the river, drowning was unsuccessful, two ligatures were tied before she fastened the bungee cord.
+For people who are unfamiliar with the suicidal risk factors in Yarmolenko's history, it seems astonishing that a beautiful, young woman with a bright academic future could have persisted in multiple attempts at suicide.
+If we consider her death according to the suicide theory, so many chances were given her for a change of heart: the car stopped short of the river, a possible drowning attempt was unsuccessful, and two ligatures were tied before she fastened the bungee cord.
 Yet, evidence that conflicts when viewed as a murder fits together when viewed as a suicide.
 This website exists to put forward as comprehensive an overview of the case as possible, and for that reason we must address the evidence that supports the suicide theory.
 Watch the suicide theory reenactment below.

 Suicide Theory in Court

-Contact us for assistance in finding full texts of these studies mentioned above if desired:
+Contact us for assistance in finding full texts of these studies if desired:

 - Bolton SL, Sareen J. Sexual orientation and its relation to mental disorders and suicide attempts: findings from a nationally representative sample.
 Can J Psychiatry.
 2011 Jan;56(1):35-43.
 PubMed PMID: 21324241.